-Many tracks are also in Saint Augustine’s pine forest starting from the equipped area in Moiarda’s Lake that lead gently up, where it is possible to see breathtaking views over the entire high and middle Val Trebbia.
+Many tracks are also in Saint Augustine’s pine forest; starting from the equipped area in Moiarda’s Lake that gently leads up, it possible to see breath-taking views over the entire high and middle Val Trebbia.

 Since 2013 the Valtrebbia Adventure Park has been operating by Saint Augustine’s pine forest and it offers acrobatic paths and mountain bike rental.

-Close to the small centre, for experienced hikers and pilgrims, there is a part of the Abbots’ Way, the ancient way traveled by monks and rediscovered by passionate scholars.
-The Road of the Abbots starts from Pavia, passes through Bobbio and leads to Pontremoli (PR), where it is possible to continue to Rome following the Francigena Way.
+Close to the small centre, for experienced hikers and pilgrims, there is a part of the Abbots’ Way, the ancient way used by monks and rediscovered by passionate scholars.
+The Road of the Abbots starts from Pavia, passes through Bobbio and leads to Pontremoli (PR), where it is possible to continue to Rome following the Via Francigena.

 The Local Association and the Sports Club organize fairs that are special dates for loyal tourists and inhabitants.

-The famous "Festa di Sant’Agostino ", a typical mountain festival at high altitude, takes place on the last Sunday coinciding with or preceding the 28th of August, near the Sanctuary dedicated to the saint.
+The famous "Festa di Sant’Agostino ", a typical mountain festival at high altitude, takes place on the last Sunday of August coinciding with or preceding the 28th, near the Sanctuary dedicated to the saint.
 Packed lunch in the woods surrounding the Sanctuary, mountain songs, dining options and little markets are protagonists of this happening.
 In the morning the Holy Mass with a procession.

-The small village of Peli stands not far from Coli, with its perched houses and the church of Saint Medardo overlooking a hill from which you can enjoy a beautiful view.
+The small village of Peli stands not far from Coli, with its perched houses and the church of Saint Medardo overlooking a hill from which you can enjoy an amazing view.
 It is also an important place for partisans, because it was the headquarters of a partisan command led by Emilio Canzi, who is buried in the nearby cemetery.